MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/diagnostics/diagnostic-al795.md

 [!INCLUDE[banner_preview](../includes/banner_preview.md)]

-Parameters of type 'SecretText' are not allowed on events.
+The parameter '{0}' cannot be of type 'SecretText'.

 ## Description
-Parameters of type 'SecretText' are not allowed on events.
+Parameters of type 'SecretText' are not allowed on events to prevent unintended leakage of confidential values.

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)
 ## See Also